linode/docs/docs/guides/kubernetes/enable-lke-high-availability/index.md

 {{< caution >}}
 While upgrading to an HA cluster is always possible, **downgrading your cluster is not currently supported**.
 Enabling HA is an **irreversible** change for your cluster.

-Additionally, Enabling HA will result in the following changes:
+Additionally, Enabling HA on a pre-existing cluster will result in the following changes:

-- All nodes will be deleted and new nodes wil be created to replace them.
+- All nodes will be deleted and new nodes will be created to replace them.
 - Any local storage (such as `hostPath` volumes) will be erased.
 - The upgrade process may take several minutes to complete, as nodes will be replaced on a rolling basis.
 {{< /caution >}}